osmdatar/rev-response/doc/resp1.md

-Thanks @edzer for the useful comments and your detailed consideration of `osmdata`! :smile_cat: These responses are divided into into three classes: Points which we definitely will respond to ('shall do'); those which we would like to yet remain uncertain how best to ('would like to do'); and those with which we will remain in disagreement until potentially convinced otherwise ('shall not do').
+Thanks @edzer for the useful comments and your detailed consideration of `osmdata`! :smile_cat: These responses are divided into into two classes: Points which we can easily respond to and in some cases already have and those for which we feel more discussion (with the reviewer) and thinking (on our side) is needed.

 Note that collective pronouns refer here to @mpadge, @RobinLovelace, and
 @maelle, unless otherwise explicitly indicated.

-## shall do
+## easy to solve issues :sunglasses:

 First start with the easy bits which we oughta coulda shoulda done better and will certainly do so in response to @edzer's comments: